California Department of Pesticide Regulation: Alliance Grants Program

 This program's focus is expanding and improving existing IPM practices throughout California.
 Two common features in projects that receive Alliance Grants are the reduction of dangers to the public and the environment, and education and outreach programs related to their proposed actions.
 These projects are often applicable to a variety of circumstances, and can provide the groundwork for future projects.
 This program has funded 32 separate projects with a total grant amount of $5.6 million, between 2007 and 2022, with two to three projects funded every year.
 In 2022, the DPR announced an expansion of the Alliance Grant budget from $400,000 divided amongst all awardees to up to $1.8 million per awardee.

-Research Grants Program
+Research grants

 This program is focused on the research and development of new pesticide use practices, to advance modern IPM systems.
 Research Grants are often used to gain a better understanding of an ecosystem, or to investigate the impacts of a certain IPM practice.
 When successful, these projects can guide future policy design, as well as future pesticide production.
 Between 2013 and 2022, this program has provided funding to 31 projects with a total grant amount of $6.8 million, with up to five projects funded every year.
 In 2022, the DPR announced an expansion to the Research Grant budget from $1.1 million divided amongst all awardees to up to $3.75 million per awardee.